 Planning a holiday party can be both exciting and stressful.
 Knowing how to tackle a simple theme that guests will enjoy without breaking the bank is sometimes easier said than done.
 If you are willing to mix it up with a little do-it-yourself and budget shopping, you can pull off a holiday party that will leave guests with full stomachs and hearts.
 Here are five tips on how to plan a party that will leave you financially stable.

-1. Go for one pot dishes: Making a casserole such as lasagna or a large pot pasta gives you room for little to no clean up, and also saves major dough.
+1. Go for one-pot dishes: Making a casserole such as lasagna or a large pot of pasta gives you room for little to no cleanup and also saves major dough.
 Another option is to throw a potluck and encourage guests to bring a dish of their choice.
 Also, consider a night of filling finger foods like stuffed potato skins or guacamole and chips.
-I am the queen of heading to Trader Joe's for delicious, diverse finger foods.
-Most grocery stores offer a variety of appetizers for under 5 dollars.
-Serve finger foods throughout the night, rather than all at once, is a great way to save food and keep guests full all night.
+I am the queen of heading to Trader Joe’s for delicious, diverse finger foods.
+Most grocery stores offer a variety of appetizers for less than $5.
+Serving finger foods throughout the night rather than all at once is a great way to save food and keep guests full all night.

-2. Don't be afraid of the dollar store: The dollar store can be your one stop shop for everything from napkins to plastic champagne glasses.
-And, let me tell you, after a few drinks, you're going to be happy that you bought plastic and there is not broken glass all over the floor.
-You can also score cheap, decorative candles and candy to make baskets for guests.
+2. Don’t be afraid of the dollar store: The dollar store can be your one- stop shop for everything from napkins to plastic champagne glasses.
+And let me tell you, after a few drinks, you’re going to be happy you bought plastic and there is not broken glass all over the floor.
+You can also score cheap decorative candles and candy to make baskets for guests.

 3. Personalized cards for each guest: Handwritten cards are a great way to add a personal touch and expression of gratitude to each guest.
-Lay each card out on a table and scatter flowers and tea candles around them from an affordable, warm touch.
+Lay each card out on a table, and scatter flowers and tea candles around them for an affordable, warm touch.

-5. Serve just one signature cocktail: Buying ten different bottles can cost half your rent before you know it.
-Create one signature cocktail and give it a creative name that guests will always remember.
+5. Serve just one signature cocktail: Buying 10 different bottles can cost half your rent before you know it.
+Create one signature cocktail, and give it a creative name that guests will always remember.
 Mulled wine, vodka and rums are good bases to please a variety of palettes.
-If you are looking for a little bubbly to cheers the night, Prosecco is a great, affordable option.
+If you are looking for a little bubbly to cheers the night, prosecco is a great, affordable option.